AaronAugustine/machinelearnsubmit/machine_learn_project.md

 ```
 ## pml-testing.csv already exists...
 ```
-From there I identified created a file called variable_info.csv.
-In this file I indicated which variable I wanted to keep for analysis, specifically removing any variable that (a) Is an ID variable, (b) summary variable, or not well populated.
-I read in the training and testing datasets and the variable info file.
+From there I created a file called variable_info.csv.
+In this file I indicated which variables I wanted to keep for analysis, specifically removing any variable that (a) Is an ID variable, (b) summary variable, (c) or not well populated.
+I read in the training and testing datasets and the variable info file using the code below.

 ```r
 varinfo <-fread("./variable_info.csv",sep=',')
 training<-fread("./pml-training.csv",sep=',',stringsAsFactors=TRUE)
 testing <-fread("./pml-testing.csv" ,sep=',',stringsAsFactors=TRUE)
 ```
-Then I keep only the desired variables.
+Then I kept only the desired variables & set the classe variable as a factor variable.

 ```r
 nlist1<-varinfo[varinfo$keep==1]